 15A NCAC 13B .0105 COLLECTION AND TRANSPORTATION OF SOLID WASTE

-(a) The solid waste collector shall be responsible for the collection and transportation of all solid waste to a solid waste management facility as defined in G.S.
-130A-290 that is permitted by the Division.
+(a) The solid waste collector shall be responsible for the collection and transportation of all solid waste to a solid waste management facility that is permitted by the Division.

-(b) The solid waste collector shall transport to a site or facility only those solid wastes that are allowed by facility permit.
+(b) The solid waste collector shall transport to a solid waste disposal site or solid waste management facility only those solid wastes that are allowed by the site or facility permit.

 (1) All surfaces that come in contact with waste shall be smooth and non-absorbent.